Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Performance_Tuning/README.md

 However, the linear traffic is a bit worse, so now try tuning it.

 # Address Mapping for Linear Traffic
 To achieve the best performance with linear traffic, it is important to optimize the DDR Address Mapping to match the traffic pattern.
 LPDDR4 memory has eight banks, as selected by the Bank Address bits.
 At any given time, only one row can be activated per bank.
 If the memory controller needs to access a row that is not active in a given bank, it must first execute a precharge command to close the open row, then an activate command to open the desired row.
 Only then can the read or write command be issued.
-This incurs a timing penalty of tRPpb + tRCD, or 36 µs in the case of LPDDR4.
+This incurs a timing penalty of tRPpb + tRCD, or 36 ns in the case of LPDDR4.
 There are two ways to avoid this timing penalty:
 1. Structure memory access and address mapping such that you leave pages open as long as possible.
 As an extreme example, you would not want to map the addresses such that lowest order bits mapped to row addresses.
 If that were the case, each subsequent address would force a precharge/activate (or page miss) penalty.
 So you want to map low order bits to column addresses rather than row addresses.
 2. Divide the traffic such that there are multiple streams of data with each stream accessing one bank, and ideally, with all eight banks open at once.
 For example, if your processing is pipelined, memory access might be structured as shown in the following sequence: